AndPuQing/gflow/docs/src/user-guide/gpu-management.md

 - Number of currently available (unused) GPUs
 - GPU model and UUID for each device
 - Current allocation status (available or in use by which job)
+- **Enhanced display**: Shows GPU allocations organized by job, making it easy to see which jobs are using which GPUs

 ### Requirements